Larsa Pippen Calls Adriana de Moura a "Liar" in Explosive Real Housewives of Miami Reunion Trailer - E! Online

 Larsa Pippen and Adriana de Moura's feud wages on.

-Peacock is giving fans the first look at The Real Housewives of Miami's explosive season four trailer in this new trailer released on Feb.
+Peacock is giving fans the first look at The Real Housewives of Miami's explosive season four reunion in this new trailer released on Feb.
 23.

 Host Andy Cohen sits down with Larsa, Adriana, Alexia Echevarria, Lisa Hochstein, Guerdy Abraira, Dr. Nicole Martin, Julia Lemigova and Marysol Patton for an in-person reunion that promises tons of drama.